Skip to main content

 You can click anywhere and drag the canvas in order to navigate through the diagram.

-In the bottom left corner, you find capabilities to
+In the top left corner, you find capabilities to

 • Toggle selection mode

-• When selection mode is on, you can select several cards and groups at once to reposition them on the canvas.
-Groups and expanded systems/containers can be moved as a whole by clicking and dragging the icon appearing in the top right corner of their frame.
+• When selection mode is on, you can select several cards at once to reposition them on the canvas.
+Expanded systems/containers can be moved as a whole by clicking and dragging the icon appearing in the top right corner of their frame.
+The selected group of elements as a whole can also be copied , inserted and deleted via common keyboard shortcuts.

 • In normal mode, you can move freely around on the canvas by click and drag.